 The best hair product for flyaway hair is probably pomade.
 If you know how to use it, pomade smoothes out even the frizziest of frizzy hairs and can get any unruly lock to lay low.

 On the other hand, it’s quite easy to overdose on pomade.
 And then you don’t have flyaways anymore.
 But all your volume will be gone, too.
 And things might look a little too shiny if you know what I mean.

 So if you decide to try pomade, get one with matte finish first, like this one*.
 And start with tiny little amounts.
-Can still add more later.
+You can still add more later!

 5. Hair gel & a toothbrush

 A method that has become quite popular, even fashionable recently, is to use an edge control hair gel* and a toothbrush to “lay your edges”.
 Or you can get even tiny hairbrushes specifically for this*.

 While this method definitely works, doing gelled down baby hairs as a white girl can come with the unpleasant aftertaste of cultural appropriation.
 I’ll say more about this below.

 In some cases, the solution can be so easy, and so close.
 If you don’t have anything else handy, but you need to get rid of those baby hairs RIGHT NOW, try water.
 Yes, really!

 Take those whispies, properly soak them with water, and then while they’re really wet style them the way you want them to be when dry.